Taiwan says Hong Kong warned off flight to Taiwan-controlled island | Business

 Taiwan says Hong Kong warned off flight to Taiwan-controlled island

+Hong Kong had not issued a prior notice warning of activities that could affect flights, it added.
+Hong Kong's Civil Aviation Department said they had told Taiwan air traffic controllers of the minimum safe altitude to be observed for the flight, and that Taiwan had then responded by saying they had cancelled the request to enter the Hong Kong flight information region.

-Hong Kong's Civil Aviation Department did not immediately respond to a request for comment.
-The weekly charter flights to the Pratas mostly carry Taiwan government and coastguard personnel and are not open for ordinary travellers to book.
+"During the incident, Hong Kong's Civil Aviation Department all along acted in accordance with established mechanisms and procedures," it added.
+The generally weekly charter flights to the Pratas mostly carry Taiwan government and coastguard personnel and are not open for ordinary travellers to book.

 The Pratas lie southeast of Hong Kong at the northern end of the South China Sea, and normally get far less attention than the more contested waters further south near the Paracel and Spratly Islands.
 China, which claims democratic Taiwan as its own territory, has stepped up military activities near Taiwan, including drills and regular air force missions close to the Pratas, which are only lightly defended by Taiwan.